h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/stopping_tolerance.rst

 **Notes**:

 - ``stopping_rounds`` must be enabled for ``stopping_metric`` or ``stopping_tolerance`` to work.
-- For all supported algorithms except AutoML, this value defaults to 0.001.
+- For all supported algorithms except AutoML and Isolation Forest, this value defaults to 0.001.
 In AutoML, this value defaults to 0.001 if the  dataset is at least 1 million rows; otherwise it defaults to a bigger value determined by the size of the dataset and the non-NA-rate.
+In Isolation Forest, this value defaults to 0.01.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~